Stichting Shell Pensioenfonds v Krys: Anti-suit injunctions

 The Privy Council reviewed the leading modern case on the jurisdiction to restrain foreign proceedings, Société Nationale Industrielle Aérospatiale v Lee Kui Jak., and noted that in that case Lord Goff, also sitting in the Privy Council, noted that insolvency cases involved different considerations and proceeded on a different principle.
 They were based not specifically upon protecting litigants against vexation or oppression, but on the protection of the court's jurisdiction administer fairly and equally between claimants to an insolvent estate:

 One such category of case arises where an estate is being administered in this country, or a petition in bankruptcy has been presented in this country, or winding up proceedings have been commenced here, and an injunction is granted to restrain a person from seeking, by foreign proceedings, to obtain the sole benefit of certain foreign assets.
 In such cases, it may be said that the purpose of the injunction is to protect the jurisdiction of the English court.

 Their Lordships felt that it was clear from Lord Goff's formulation that he was making the same distinction as Lord Cranworth had made in Carron Iron between cases such as the insolvency cases, in which there is an equitable jurisdiction to enforce the statutory scheme of distribution according to its terms, and cases in which the court intervenes on the ground of vexation or oppression.
 The Privy Council also reflected upon its recent decision in Singularis Holdings Ltd v PriceWaterhouseCoopers where it was held that there is a broader public interest in the ability of a court exercising insolvency jurisdiction in the place of the company's incorporation to conduct an orderly winding up of its affairs on a world-wide basis, notwithstanding the territorial limits of its jurisdiction.
 In such cases "the court is not standing on its dignity", but it intervenes because the proper distribution of the company's assets depends upon its ability to get in those assets so that comparable claims to them may be dealt with fairly in accordance with a common set of rules applying equally to all of them, and there is no jurisdiction other than that of the insolvent's domicile in which that result can be achieved.

-Accordingly, the Board felt in principal that an injunction was justifiable.
+Accordingly, the Board felt in principle that an injunction was justifiable.
 But two further subsidiary issues needed to be considered.
 Firstly, whether Shell, as a foreign entity, is subject to the court's jurisdiction.
 And secondly, whether, even on the footing that an anti-suit injunction is available in principle, it is right to make one as a matter of discretion.